Quảng Ninh province: Aquatic fauna

 In Quảng Ninh aquatic fauna is very abundant, both fresh and sea water.
 There are large species of fish in the Gulf of Bắc Bộ.
 In addition, there are special species such as pearl mussels, stockfish, sea turtles and lobsters, while along the coastline, oysters and edible seaweed abound.
 These numerous fish resources of the sea have always been an important source of income for the residents of Quảng Ninh.

 Flora

 Quảng Ninh's floral strong point has always been forestry.
 Agricultural land is narrow and unfertilized, so the production of rice, maize and sweet potatoes is poor.
 Making up for this is high productivity from fruit trees, lumber trees and industrial plants.

-The area for fruit trees in the Đông Triều District totals around 30 km2.
+The area for fruit trees in the Đông Triều City totals around 30 km2.
 Formerly in Quảng Ninh, there was diverse and high-quality wood available, in particular ironwood and teak trees.
 Presently, there are mainly pine trees.
-In mountainous areas, there are some very diverse trees and plants, providing spices and traditional medicines.
+In mountainous areas, there are a variety of trees and plants, providing spices and traditional medicines.